kamahen/pykythe/README.md

 If any of the imported cache files is not useable, all source files that depend on it must be reprocssed to generate new cache files (that is, if `a.py` imports `b.py`, `b.py` imports `c.py`, and `c.py` imports `d.py`; and `d.pykythe.symtab` is useable but `c.pykythe.symtab` is not (because `c.py` has changed since `c.pykythe.symtab` was created), then `c.py`, `b.py`, and `a.py` must be reprocessed (`d.py` can be reused as-is).

 This kind of caching reduces the algorithm to <i>O(M<sup>2</sup>)</i>
 (where <i>M</i> is the number of files), which is still a problem.
 A further refinement reduces the cost to <i>O(N)</i>.
-Assuming that we can snapshot the code base, then a single pass over all the source files suffices, if we can determine an appropriate ordering.
-We don't need to determine that order if instead we can mark each cache file as being valid.
-We also want to allow processing in parallel.
-To handle this, each processing run is given a unique ID (e.g., a nano-second time stamp plus a random number)

-To sum up, pykythe uses the `.pykythe.symtab` files as caches.
-To void recursively checking cache files, it uses `.pykythe-batch-$BATCH_ID` files (using the `--batch_suffix` command-line option).
+Assuming that we can snapshot the code base (which is identified by a "batch id", given with the `--batch_suffix` command-line option, typically a nano-second time stamp plus a random number), then a single pass over all the source files suffices.

+To sum up, pykythe uses two kinds of caches:

+* `.pykythe.symtab` requires checking that the source and all the dependencies haven't changed.

+* `.pykythe.batch-$BATCH_ID` can be used without checking dependencies (The `--batch_suffix` command-line option is used to set the batch ID).

 Multiple pykythe processes can run at the same time; all output is "atomic", as long as it's all on the same file system.
 (That is, if